This article outlines how to create a mobile guide.

 Edits to the Guide can be made from within the Edit Container box.
 The container's default settings are set by the app's theme.

-4. To add a new building block to the Guide, hover between items until a blue line displays.
+- To add a new building block to the Guide, (button, title, image, text, poll, etc), hover between items until a blue line displays.

 Choose guide transition animation

-Tip: The default transition type is 'Appear'.
-For multi-step, full-screen, or popup Guides we recommend using the slide animation.
+Tip: The default transition type is None.
+For multi-step, full-screen, or popup guides, we recommend using the slide animation.

 Example of Slide Animation